Officially linked cases

 Estimated age: 20-50 Years

-On January 21, 2013, the skeletal remains of a woman were discovered in a garbage bag near Oyster Bay.
-The bag was buried in a small piece of brush in a sandy area along the shore at the end of Sheep Lane in Lattingtown.
+On January 21, 2013, the skeletal remains of a woman were discovered in a garbage bag in Lattingtown.
+The bag was buried in a small piece of brush in a sandy area along the shore at the end of Sheep Lane.
 The woman was estimated to be 20 to 50 years old and possibly Asian.
 Obvious signs of trauma were noted on the bones.1

 Age: 19 (November 12, 1962 - February 1, 1982)